VR Organ Tuning Guide

 Listen to a tone (preferably on headphones) and start tapping the ‘rotary beat’ on VR ‘Tap Tempo’.

-Observe the displayed value, take an average
+Observe the displayed values and average

-• VR Rotary Type 2+3 factory setting:
+1. VR Rotary Type 2+3 factory setting:

 Woofer SLOW Tweeter SLOW Woofer FAST Tweeter FAST